rom1trt/rom1trt/README.md

 ![Visitor Count](https://profile-counter.glitch.me/rom1trt/count.svg)

 ## 👨🏻‍💻 About Me
-- I'm Romain from France 🇫🇷, a 4th year student at EPITA Paris.
+- I'm Romain from France 🇫🇷, in my last year of Master's in Computer Science at EPITA Paris.
-- I am interested in Artificial Intelligence 🤖, Data Science 🧪, blockchain ⛓️.
+- I am interested in Artificial Intelligence 🤖, Data Science 🧪, Blockchain ⛓️.

 <!-------------------------------------------------------Tools and Technologies----------------------------------------->